vvarik/32drugs/README.md

 # Tasks

-In the following, we go through the most common steps in data analysis: exploration, transformation (i.e. deriving new variables) and modeling (using statistical tools to answer questions: what happens on average, which conditions are different and so on).
+In the following, we go through the most common steps in data analysis: exploration, transformation (i.e. deriving new variables) and modeling.
 Integral to all steps is visualization i.e. making graphs.

 ## Explore